openreplay/documentation/content/deployment/deploy-kubernetes.md

 ### Or bring/generate your SSL certificate

 If you don't have a certificate, generate one for your domain (i.e. openreplay.mycompany.com) using Let's Encrypt.
-Connect to your cluster, run `helm uninstall -n nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps.
+Connect to your cluster, run `helm uninstall -n nginx-ingress nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps.

 Open the `vars.yaml` file with the command `nano openreplay/scripts/helm/vars.yaml` then substitute:
 - `domain_name`: this is where OpenReplay will be accessible (i.e. openreplay.mycompany.com)